fabiofenoglio/health-tracking-server/README.md

 # health-tracking-server
-Track what you eat, your weight, your activities and calculate your best regimes.
+Track what you eat, your weight, your activities and calculate your best eating schedule.

 ![screenshot](https://raw.githubusercontent.com/fabiofenoglio/health-tracking-server/master/gallery/6.jpg "screenshot")